digitalpardoxxoo/digitalpardoxxoo/README.md

 # 💫 About Me:
 # Hi there 👋  <br><br>I’m Raghav, a curious builder who thrives at the intersection of cybersecurity, full stack development, and embedded systems.
 I enjoy experimenting with everything from writing Python scripts and building web apps to tinkering with ESP32 projects and learning the ins and outs of offensive security.
-My focus is on constantly pushing my technical boundaries—whether it’s exploring red team operations, creating security tools, or optimizing embedded solutions—while keeping my projects practical, hands-on, and future-focused.<br>
+My focus is on constantly pushing my technical boundaries whether it’s exploring red team operations, creating security tools, or optimizing embedded solutions while keeping my projects practical, hands-on, and future-focused.<br>

 ## 🌐 Socials: